itu-itis/git-fundamentals-draft-itu-itis21-atilgana20/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub [MODIFIED BY AYBEK TAHA ATILGAN,  150200318]

 ## 🤓 Course overview and learning outcomes